Andrew-Hanlon/AsyncEnumerator/README.md

 Async sequences are on the book for C# 8, and there are a number of [interesting discussions](https://github.com/dotnet/roslyn/issues/261) happening in the Rosyln issues.

-But why wait!
-With C# 7's new Task-Like types we finally have the possibility to create async methods that return custom types.
+But why wait - with C# 7's new Task-Like types we finally have the possibility to create async methods that return custom types.
 By capturing the underlying task-like object from within the method itself, we can return values _before_ the task has completed.

-I believe this approach will have many cool applications.
+Mads Torgersen has repeated that very few people will create Task-Like type, but I believe this approach will have many cool applications.
 This repository contains my initial proof of concept.

 > ### Warning!
 > I put this together as an experiment, there are likely better ways to approach most of the inner workings.
-I put zero emphasis on correctness, safety, or performance!
+I put zero emphasis on correctness, safety, or performance.

 ### Details

 This repository contains several Task-like types that allow both cooporative and parallel async iterator methods.

+#### AsyncEnumerator&lt;T&gt;

 The `AsyncEnumerator<T>` class provides behavior similar to a standard yield iterator method except that it allows for asynchronous operations.
 Each `Yield(T)` call returns a value and asynchronously waits for the next call to `MoveNext()`: